M3rcuryLake/Nyxelf/BUILDROOT.md

     -   `strace` — syscall tracing for userland processes.
     -   `tcpdump` — pcap capture for network traffic capture.
     -   `dhcpcd`, `network-manager`, `wpa_supplicant` — networking stack clients to obtain IP via DHCP and manage wireless connections inside the guest.
-    -   *Lightning library* (selected to fix `libsframe.so.1`-type issues I kept running into issues) — ensures required runtime libs are present for certain analysis tools.
+    -   *Lightning library* (selected to fix `libsframe.so.1`-type issues I kept running into.) — ensures required runtime libs are present for certain analysis tools.
 -   **Filesystem**
     `ext2` chosen as the rootfs format with a *maximum* size ~340 MB.
 Ext2 is simple to mount and debug; no journal reduces write amplification and simplifies snapshotting in sandboxes.